Concrete Countertop Cast In Place Forms- Flat Bendable Edge

 - Tip- Once this Flat Bendable Edge Form is installed in place, use electrical tape to cover over all the 'V' notches to seal them up and keep the form water-tight.

-- Ships via UPS only due to box size.
+- Ships via UPS only.

 - These Countertop Forms are designed to be attached to the cement board, which is screwed onto the top of the cabinets.
 The Countertop Forms are simply snapped off when the concrete is cured, leaving behind the decorative edge countertop surface.